Tam quan: Architecture

 Tam quan is mainly three gateways with the middle door usually larger than the two side doors.
 The wall of the gateway can be wooden or be made up of stone or brick.
-Above the gateway lays a tiled roof.
-The two sides of the path are often decorated with couplets, the front of the door is written with the name of the temple or the name of the gateway.
+Above the gateway lies a tiled roof.
+The two sides of the path are often decorated with couplets, and the front of the door is inscribed with the name of the temple or of the gateway.

 The common form of the gate

 The regular form of the gate has three gateways and is also the most common type.
 Typically Buddhist couplets in Hán văn (Literary Chinese) line the centre doorway.
 With the name of the place or the gate on a placard on the top of the centre gate.

 Multiple floor gate

 Small gateways only make one floor, but when built on a larger scale, many places build two roofs or build upper floors.
 Brick and stone gates almost always have an upper level, although it may just be a fake upper floor to increase the gate's height.
 There are places built into three floors.
 When designing the upper floor, there is a pagoda that uses it to hang the bells, the plaques, and the drums used in temple rituals...